Omaha, Nebraska Special Needs Planning Attorneys in Douglas County

 Planning for the future can be difficult for anyone because we never know the circumstances that might present themselves tomorrow.
 However, for those who have loved ones with special needs, this planning process can be even more confusing yet even more important.
 Estate planning that involves a person with special needs is highly delicate because the decisions could not only impact their financial future but also their quality of life.

 At Stange Law Firm, our attorneys understand what a strong estate plan can mean for the stability of a person with special needs.
 Our team of trust attorneys recognizes the benefits of utilizing a special needs trust that can help provide supplemental financial support for daily needs.
 However, without proper planning, the potential benefits could turn into disasters quickly.
-Working with an attorney can help ensure that the right needs are being met to put your and your Omaha, NE family’s mind at ease.
+Working with an attorney can help ensure that the right needs are being met to put your mind at ease.

 Special Needs Trusts